Feds interview deadly supermarket shooting suspect’s parents

 BUFFALO, N.Y.
-(AP) — Federal agents interviewed the parents of the white 18-year-old accused of shooting and killing 10 peopleat a Buffalo supermarket and served multiple search warrants, a law enforcement official told The Associated Press on Sunday.
+(AP) — Federal agents interviewed the parents of the teenager accused of shooting and killing 10 people at a Buffalo supermarket and served multiple search warrants, a law enforcement official told The Associated Press on Sunday.

 A preliminary investigation found Gendron had repeatedly visited sites espousing white supremacist ideologies and race-based conspiracy theories and extensively researched the 2019 mosque shootings in Christchurch, New Zealand, and the man who killed dozens at a summer camp in Norway in 2011, the official said.